Muhsabrys/Muhsabrys/_pages/about.md

   - /about.html
 ---

 My name is Muhammad Sabry Abdo, and I'm an MA candiadate in corpus (psycho)linguistics at Ain Shams University.
-My research interests include corpus, computational, psycho, socio, and cogntitve linguistics.
+My research interests include corpus, computational, psycho, socio, and cognitive linguistics.
 I'm also interested in digital humanities and Big Data.

 Professional Bio
 ======